Our Process

 For example:

-It’s important to follow the specific formatting guidelines for each type of source, such as books, articles, or websites, as they may have different requirements.
+It’s important to follow the specific formatting guidelines for each source type, such as books, articles, or websites, as they may have different requirements.
 Chicago also has guidelines for citing sources with multiple authors, edited books, and electronic sources.

 Harvard Citation Style

-Harvard style is a citation style used primarily in the social sciences and natural sciences.
-It is also known as the author-date system, as it uses the author’s name and the date of publication in the in-text citation to refer the reader to the reference list at the end of the paper.
+Harvard is a citation style used primarily in the social and natural sciences.
+It is also known as the author-date system, as it uses the author’s name and publication date in the in-text citation to refer the reader to the reference list at the end of the paper.

 In Harvard style, sources are cited in two places: within the text (in-text citation) and in a reference list at the end of the paper.
-In-text citations include the author’s name and year of publication, and are placed in parentheses within the body of the text.
-The reference list is an alphabetical list of all sources cited in the paper, with full publication information.
+In-text citations include the author’s name and year of publication and are placed in parentheses within the body of the text.
+The reference list is an alphabetical list of all sources cited in the paper, with complete publication information.

-If there are multiple authors, list them all in the in-text citation for the first reference, and use “et al.” for subsequent references.
+List multiple authors in the in-text citation for the first reference, and use “et al.” for subsequent references.
 For example:

 If the author’s name is mentioned in the sentence, only the year of publication needs to be included in the parentheses.
 For example:

-According to Smith (2021), the importance of citation styles in academic writing cannot be overstated.
+According to Joseph (2021), the importance of citation styles in academic writing cannot be overstated.

 The reference list in Harvard style should be organized alphabetically by the author’s last name.
 Each entry should include the following information: